6 Manitoba rural municipalities declare state of emergency, brace for more flooding | CBC News

 There are now six Manitoba rural municipalities under a local state of emergency, Transportation and Infrastructure Minister Doyle Piwniuk said during question period at the legislature Thursday: Headingley, Cartier, Ritchot, Morris, Montcalm and Fisher.

-The emergency delcarations come as Environment Canada has issued rainfall warnings for the southeast corner of the province due to another Colorado low passing through Manitoba.
+The emergency declarations come as Environment Canada has issued rainfall warnings for the southeast corner of the province due to another Colorado low passing through Manitoba.

 The weather agency predicts 20-50 millimetres will fall during a 24-36-hour period starting on Friday night.